Vietnam Has Rice: 10 of Its Finest Varieties

 Green Crab Rice in Phú Quốc

-The name says it all, the main ingredients of this dish are cooked rice, green crab flesh, sliced onion, garlic, cooking oil and tomato sauce.
-Green crab flesh is sautéed with garlic and onion till brown, then add cooked rice and season with spices and tomato sauce.
+The name aptly describes this dish, which features the main ingredients of cooked rice, green crab meat, sliced onions, garlic, cooking oil, and tomato sauce.
+The green crab is sautéed with garlic and onions until golden before adding the cooked rice and seasoning with spices and tomato sauce.

-Coconut rice is made from sticky rice cooked on medium fire until the rice grains were broken down into tiny grains.
-Coconut milk then will be poured in with a little salt and let boiled to condense.
+Coconut rice is made by cooking sticky rice over medium heat until the grains break down into smaller pieces.
+Coconut milk is then added, along with a pinch of salt, and the mixture is boiled until it thickens.

-Aromatic rice, thin julienne bacon, Hue’s pork bologna, shrimp paste, Hue’s grilled spring rolls, egg rolls, herbs, cucumber,… all are presented in harmony on a dish and that is all you need for a delicious and nutrient meal.
+This aromatic dish combines rice, thinly sliced bacon, Huế pork bologna, shrimp paste, grilled spring rolls, egg rolls, herbs, and cucumbers, all artistically arranged on a plate for a nutritious meal.

 Hell Rice - Photo: @lagomhomehue